Skip to Main Content

 • Petechiae: small red or purple “pinpoint” dots on the skin that may look like a rash

-Tell the care team right away if your child shows any new or worsening signs of bleeding.
+Tell your care team right away if your child shows any new or worsening signs of bleeding.

 Graphic of petechiae, which are small red or purple pinpoint dots on the skin that can look like a rash.